dhivaharjey/Guvi-MERN-STACK-DAY-12-Task1/README.md

     - Radio buttons are used for survey about the company and service
   - Text Area
     - It will be used for suggestion for the survey.
+  - Submit Button
+    - Style are added to this button

 - The form is responsive and more style are added in this form.
 - Bootstrap is also used for alignment and input boxes only.